mmajk55/bike-rent-react/README.md

-# How to run project
+# How to run a project

 1. Clone this repository

+## Prepare Server

-2. Install packages `npm install`
+1. Go to `server` and run `npm install`
-3. Prepare backend server (instuctions are inside the nodejs-recruitment-task-master )
+2. Migrate database and seed with data: `npm run migrate && npm run seed`
-4. Run backend server on port :3300
+3. Start server on :3300 port: `npm run dev`

+## Run Client app

+1. Go to root folder and install packages: `npm install`
-5. When server is started run `npm run dev` in root folder
+2. Start client app: `npm run dev`